ModarYaghi/django-simple-crm/README.md

 ## Project Structure

-The repository is organized as follows:
+The repository is organized as follows:

 ```bash
 django-simple-crm/